canadalearningcode/llc-emojipy/docs/notes/index.md

 - **Exercises 0 and 1:** Use the provided "Getting Started" Trinket to have learners make small modifications to the code, particularly moving elements around.
 - Introduce learners to the structure of a Processing sketch.
 - Have learners make use of the Processing reference.
+- [Processing Python reference (https://py.processing.org/reference/)](https://py.processing.org/reference/). **Important note:** The version of Processing that Trinket uses is _not_ 1:1 with the Python mode of Processing described in the reference.
+Some things _will not work_ or may be different (e.g., `circle()` exists in Python mode, but not in the Trinket environment).

 #### Checklist